koyui/GPT2-From-Scratch/README.md

 - ✓ Implement BBPE and build vocabulary on these reviews.
 (Tested)
 - ✓ Build GPT2 Training Framework.
 - ✓ Validation at the end of each training loop.
-- [] Try to train a model with proper hyperparameters and get a good test result
+- ✓ Conduct evaluations
-- [] Conduct evaluations
+- ✓ Try to train a model with proper hyperparameters and get some proper test results